Novak Djokovic's 2012 Australian Open racket sells for record $540k

 This racket is accompanied by a complete photo-match from Resolution Photomatching, which additionally matched it to Djokovic's quarterfinal win against David Ferrer and semifinal victory over Andy Murray, whom he defeated in the 2011 Aussie final.
 And the HEAD player-exclusive model has been conclusively photo-matched to the championship point.

-The current record for any racket belongs to Carlos Alcaraz.
+The former record for any racket belonged to Carlos Alcaraz, who just beat Djokovic in the 2026 Australian Open Final.
 His Babolat racket from his first Wimbledon title, a victory over Djokovic in 2023, sold in October for $173,066 at tennis-only auction house Prestige Memorabilia.

 Want more stories like this?
 Subscribe to the cllct newsletter and follow cllct on X and Instagram.